remy/remysharp.com/public/blog/opening-windows-again-part-1.md

 Overall, the feel of the Surface Book is really quite nice (again, I'm comparing directly to my daily use of a Mac).
 It's beautifully designed and has already drawn a couple of "wow, that's nice" from friends and family just by seeing it on the worktop.

 The material is really nice too.
-It's like either a very lightweight metal or a study plastic.
+It's like either a very lightweight metal or a sturdy plastic.
 It seems like it might be cheap material looking at it closely, but it stands up well to touch and press.
-One particular thing I liked is that since this material *is* a matt plastic, it doesn't get oily in the way the metal surface of my MBP sometimes does on the trackpad and wrist support.
+One particular thing I liked is that since this material *is* a matte plastic, it doesn't get oily in the way the metal surface of my MBP sometimes does on the trackpad and wrist support.
 A bit weird I admit, but maybe someone else has experienced this! :)

 ## Weight and balance ⚖️